-I am a meat eater and with this recipe I like to throw in a bit extra meat.
-The recipe calls for 1 pound each of Chicken, Andouille Sausage, and Shrimp, but I usually put in a bit more chicken, an extra package of Andouille Sausage.
-For the shrimp since Lisa only likes her shrimp fried I use Jumbo Shrimp that come about 16-20 per package.
+I am a meat eater and with this recipe, I like to throw in a bit of extra meat.
+The recipe calls for 1 pound each of Chicken, Andouille Sausage, and Shrimp, but I usually put in a bit more chicken and an extra package of Andouille Sausage.
+For the shrimp since Lisa only likes her shrimp fried, I use Jumbo Shrimp which comes to about 16-20 per package.
 This makes it easy for her to pick them out of her bowl and hand them over to me.

 Chop Chicken into 1″ pieces.